 One of the Firm’s top environmental law professionals, John has championed efforts to receive approvals from the New York State Department of Environmental Conservation to treat invasive species threatening the livelihood of Cazenovia Lake.

 John has obtained major compensation awards for his commercial clients, prosecuted and defended hundreds of tax certiorari claims throughout the State, as well as worked to form dozens of special districts across New York with a focus on water treatment, waste-water management, drainage, and lighting.

-John also serves as Chief Financial Officer at Costello, Cooney & Fearon, is Chair of the Firm’s Pro Bono Committee, and chairs the Firm’s Department of Fun.
+John also served as Chief Financial Officer at Costello, Cooney & Fearon until 2022, when he was elected as the Firm’s Chief Executive Officer.
+He is also Chair of the Firm’s Pro Bono Committee, and he chairs the Firm’s Department of Fun.

 Speaking Engagements & Publications

 The Comprehensive Plan, SEQR Basics and the New DEC Environmental Assessment Forms

 Farm Wineries, Farm Breweries & Farm Distilleries: Impacts of ‘Marketing’ the Farm Product through Wedding Receptions and Other Events

 Farm Wineries, Farm Breweries & Farm Distilleries: What Municipalities Need to Know - The Town’s Perspective

 The SEQR Process: Overview and Introduction of the New SEQR Forms